Sentdex/pygta5/original_project/README.md

+NOTE: This old project is provided in legacy mode.
+Currently there are no plans to provide any updates to it

 # Using Python programming to Play Grand Theft Auto 5

 Explorations of Using Python to play Grand Theft Auto 5, mainly for the purposes of creating self-driving cars and other vehicles.